-What Is Juneteenth and Why Do We Celebrate It?
+What Is Juneteenth, and Why Do We Celebrate It?

-When the 13 original colonies declared their independence from Great Britain on July 4, 1776, Black Americans remained in chains.
-Their enslavement continued even after the colonies won their freedom in 1783, after fighting the Revolutionary War.
-They remained slaves for another 82 years.
-So, this year, while most Americans are marking the birthday of the United States with burgers, hot dogs, and fireworks, many Black Americans will already have celebrated their independence the previous month, on Juneteenth.

-What is the Juneteenth holiday, exactly?
+When the 13 original colonies declared their independence from Great Britain on July 4, 1776, many Black Americans remained in bondage.
+Their enslavement continued for another 82 years, even after the colonies won their freedom in the Revolutionary War.
+That’s why Independence Day, the quintessential all-American holiday, doesn’t hold the same significance for many Black Americans today.
+Instead, they recognize Juneteenth as the true day of liberation.
+But what is the Juneteenth holiday, exactly?

-Also known as Freedom Day and Emancipation Day, Juneteenth is a national holiday that commemorates an important day in history—June 19, 1865.
+Also known as Freedom Day and Emancipation Day, Juneteenth is a national holiday that commemorates an important day in history: June 19, 1865.
 Understanding its significance is as important as understanding the concepts of institutional racism and anti-racism.
 Taking the time to do that can also help you learn how to be a true ally to Black Americans and do more than simply show up in the fight against racism.